 Here is my list of summer goals.
 As you can see, it includes small tasks (such as “clean off desk”) and big ones (such as “research future jobs”).
 It’s good to have some variation so that you can finish up these small tasks along the way and give yourself a confidence boost that will help you tackle the loftier goals.

 I like to make my list on paper because then it is a physical reminder of what I need to do.
-If you think making the list on your phone or computer will work just as well for you, then go for it.
-Choose a method that you know will act as a good reminder for you.
+You might prefer to create a vision board, use an app on your phone, or keep a file on your computer.
+Whatever will work well for you, then go for it.

 Figure Out the Process